hatembentayeb/devops-articles/ckjh6o7m50cyih4s1ezwb3xfp.md

 ```

-Install them all with one command : `pip install -r requirements.txt`
+Install them all with one command: `pip install -r requirements.txt`
 Now it’s time to create a new mkdocs project 😅.

 Run this command : `mkdocs new .` and verify that you have this structure :